pessiMargalit/campaign/README.md

 For detailed information on each endpoint, including request and response examples, please refer to the API documentation.

-## Database

-The API uses MongoDB as the database for storing campaign, group, fundraisers, and donation data.
-Make sure you have MongoDB installed and running locally or provide a remote MongoDB connection URI in the .env file.

 ## Error Handling